Rub some butter around the inside of 23cm/9” tart or flan dish or insert a baking liner.

 Chill until required.

-Lay a large piece of parchment over the raw pastry, making sure all the edges are covered.
+Lay a large piece of parchment paper over the raw pastry, making sure all the edges are covered.

-If the pastry is to have a cold filling, bake for 15-18 minutes then remove from the oven and carefully lift the parchment and contents off the pastry.
+If the pastry is to have a cold filling, bake for 15-18 minutes then remove from the oven and carefully lift the parchment paper and contents off the pastry.
 Return the pastry to the oven and cook for a further 5-6 minutes.
 Fill according to your recipe.

-If the pastry is to be filled and cooked again, bake for 10-12 minutes then remove from the oven, carefully lift the parchment and contents off the pastry and return it to the oven and cook for a further 4-5 minutes without browning too much.
+If the pastry is to be filled and cooked again, bake for 10-12 minutes then remove from the oven, carefully lift the parchment paper and contents off the pastry and return it to the oven and cook for a further 4-5 minutes without browning too much.

 Fill and bake according to your recipe.